nspcc-dev/neofs-api/proto-docs/service.md

 <a name="service.RequestVerificationHeader"></a>

 ### Message RequestVerificationHeader
-RequestVerificationHeader is a set of signatures of every NeoFS Node that processed request (should be embedded into message).
+RequestVerificationHeader is a set of signatures of every NeoFS Node that processed request.

 | Field | Type | Label | Description |